 Lynx is armed as a preflight step.
 Arming gives the autopilot the authority to command throttle.
 You will only be able to arm if the aircraft passes a list of onboard sensor checks.

 Takeoff Button

-The auto takeoff is activated by pressing the takeoff button on the fuselage after the aircraft is armed.
-Pressing the takeoff button will only apply throttle if the autopilot is armed and the safety key has been removed.
-Conversely, pressing the button again will stop the motor if you want to abort the takeoff.
-Always reinsert the safety key before setting the aircraft down.
+The auto takeoff is activated by pressing the takeoff button on the fuselage after the aircraft has been armed.
+When the takeoff button is flashing the autopilot is inhibited from controlling the throttle.